-- 1. Start the application if it is not already running. - 2.
+- 1. Go to Apps > AXIS Object Analytics. - 2.
+Start the application if it is not already running. - 3.
 Make sure you have set up the application according to your needs.

 Add a preset position:

 Go to PTZ and set where you want the camera to be directed by creating a preset position.